smaclell/smaclell.github.io/_drafts/windows-server-remote-trifecta.md

 ---

 Troubleshooting boxes using only remote tools is a challenge.
 Troubleshooting a Windows server without any GUI makes it event more fun.
-I have been debugging new Windows Server 2012 servers which are running Server Core.
+Lately, I have been debugging new Windows Server 2012 servers which are running Server Core.
 The normal point and click adventure of debugging Windows is not possible.
 This blog post is to share three ways I have been trying to remotely troubleshoot our servers